Installing Easy Forms ¶

 When the install script finishes, you can go to the application home page and it automatically will show the login form.

-If the form is not displaying properly and links on the page result in "Page Not Found" errors, you may be experiencing problems with friendly URLs.
+If the login page shows a 404 error or links on the page result in "Page Not Found" errors, you may be experiencing problems with friendly URLs.
 You must ensure you have the Apache module 'mod_rewrite' enabled.

 If your server doesn't have Apache mod_rewrite enabled.
 You need to disable pretty urls: